-The best crossbow bolt in 2020 is the Carbon Express Maxima Blue Streak thanks to its accuracy and consistency from bolt to bolt.
+The best crossbow bolt available today is the Carbon Express Maxima Blue Streak thanks to its accuracy and consistency from bolt to bolt.

 If you’re interested in reading about the best crossbow broadheads click here.

 To find the best crossbow bolts, I selected a wide range of bolts based on their sustained popularity and high-quality reviews across the web.

 All interesting questions and feedback has then been aggregated into these reviews to provide a comprehensive list.

 After filtering the best crossbow arrows, I was left with the following: